lorenz/go-zfs/README.md

 GoZFS provides a custom strace implementation for tracing ZFS ioctls.
 It is found under `ioctl/trace` and can be used to inspect calls by GoZFS or the normal ZFS userspace utilities.

+## Stability & Testing
+This is currently alpha-level software.
+Its implementation and API is still incomplete and subject to change.
+It does work for most standard storage system tasks, but there is minimal documentation.
+The high-levl interface package, `zfs` still remains to be written.

+There is automated integration testing against a custom 4.19 kernel with ZoL 0.8 inside kvmtool in GitLab CI/Kubernetes.
+The tests can also be run standalone if you have a working ZoL setup.
+Full matrix testing against ZoL 0.7 on Linux 4.19 and ZoL 0.6 on Linux 4.9 is planned.
+The test runtime cannot be distributed since it contains compiled CDDL and GPLv2 code.

+The decoder side of nvlist has a fuzzing harness based on go-fuzz.

 ## Not yet implemented
 * Import (missing proper XDR support in nvlist)
 * VDev management (needs reverse-engineered config structures)